Cole Porter (second from right) on Yale Fence with Whiffenpoofs, 1912

 Vanderbilt Hall on Yale’s Old Campus

-Vanderbilt Hall, at the time, had been the housing for all of the women on campus.
-And it remained so until the middle of the decade.
-If you wanted a date with a female at Yale, you had to understand parietal rules and find your way to the guard station at the glassed-in entryway to Vanderbilt and get permission to visit your date.
+Vanderbilt Hall, in those years, had been the housing for all of the women on campus.
+And it remained so until the middle of the 1970s decade.
+If anyone wanted a date with a female Yale student, you had to understand parietal rules and find your way to the guard station, located at the then glassed-in entryway to Vanderbilt.
+Once there, you had to get permission to visit your date, signing in and out of the hall on an appointment ledger.

-My first visit to the famous Vanderbilt Suite, as it was known, was in early spring of 1975, with my future roommate, David Nierenberg.
-We knew each other by sight, but were in different classes (David-’75, Henry-’76) and we had different circles of friends.
+My junior year visit to the famous Vanderbilt Suite, as it was known, was in early spring of 1975.
+The former all-women’s quarters had converted to co-ed accommodations.
+I visited the dorm with my future roommate, David Nierenberg.
+We knew each other by sight, but we were in different classes and majors (David-’75 Directed Studies, Henry-’76 Educational Psychology) and we had different circles of friends.
 In the fall of 1975, David would be joining the Yale Law School class of 1978.
 On that spring afternoon we walked up the spiral staircase to the second floor and soon spotted a blue sign on the door: its white lettering announced that Cole Porter, Yale Class of 1913, had lived in that room during his senior year.

-Dean Balogh had given us the key to the Suite and we walked in to view the space.
-Put simply, the suite was magnificent.
-Having spent a few years in “psycho singles” at Yale (Bingham Hall and Morse College), this room was palatial with it’s large living room, mahogany paneled walls, rose marble fireplace, gold leaf plaster upper walls, parquet floor, 12 foot ceilings with decorative mouldings, and two separate bedrooms.
-The rose marble fireplace was lovely, however it was purely ornamental, as the University did not want students to set the building ablaze.
-There was a love-seat built below the four windows that overlooked the rest of Old Campus and plenty of drawers and closets for each of us to store our belongings.
+Dean Balogh had given us the key to the prized Suite.
+When we walked into the room and viewed the space, simply put, it was magnificent.
+Having spent a few years in “psycho singles” at Yale (Bingham Hall and Morse College), this suite was palatial: a large living room, mahogany panelled walls, rose marble fireplace, gold leaf plaster upper walls, parquet floor, 12 foot ceilings with decorative mouldings, and two separate bedrooms.
+(The rose marble was lovely, however it was purely ornamental, as the University did not want students to use fireplaces and possibly set the historic building ablaze.)
+There was a love-seat built below the four windows that overlooked the rest of Old Campus.
+The walnut stained armoir and room furniture had plenty of drawers and closets for each of us to store our belongings.
 We were amazed at our good fortune.

-We thoroughly enjoyed that year at Yale, hosting many parties in the Suite for our Morse freshmen, who shared both the Vanderbilt entryway and the adjacent entryway of McClellan Hall.
-David had a terrific sound system and a host of records, which made for some great line dances, parties and evening storytelling.
+David and I thoroughly enjoyed that year at Yale, hosting many parties in the Suite for our Morse freshmen, who shared both the Vanderbilt entryway and an adjacent entryway in McClellan Hall.
+David had a terrific sound system and a host of hit records, which made for some great line dances, “orange death” parties and evening storytelling.
 David was also a wise counselor for the freshman.
-We all learned a lot listening to the guidance he offered to his half of the male freshmen and the bevy of female frosh in McClellan.
+We all learned a lot by listening to the guidance he offered to his half of the male freshmen in Vanderbilt and the bevy of female frosh in McClellan who sought advice.
+He also provided more than his share of counseling to the students assigned to me, when I was off with wrestling practice, singing concerts, term papers writing and playing lacrosse.

 The Vanderbilts

-There is a Cornelius in nearly every generation of Vanderbilts, so for generational ease, nicknames are appropriate.
-Corneil, as he was known, was the son of William Henry Vanderbilt (1821-1885) and Maria Louisa Kissam, and grandson of Cornelius Vanderbilt (1794-1877).
+In the Vanderbilt family, there is a child named Cornelius in nearly every generation, so to reduce confusion, nicknames are appropriate.
+Corneil, as he was known, was the son of William Henry Vanderbilt (1821-1885) and Maria Louisa Kissam Vanderbilt (1821-1896), and grandson of Cornelius Vanderbilt (1794-1877).
 Corneil was born on Staten Island, New York, and he spent the majority of his working life on the New York Central Railroad.
-He and his wife, Alice Claypoole Gwynne, had seven children together.
-The Vanderbilt family was already famous as an American family which gained prominence during “The Gilded Age.”
+He and his wife, Alice Claypoole Gwynne Vanderbilt, had seven children together.
+By that time the Vanderbilts were already famous as a solid American family which gained prominence during “The Gilded Age.”

-The family success story began with the shipping and railroad empires of Cornelius Vanderbilt.
-From there, the family expanded into various other areas of business, industry and philanthropy.
-With their newfound wealth, Cornelius Vanderbilt’s descendants went on to expand beyond Staten Island to build grand mansions on Fifth Avenue in Manhattan; luxurious “summer cottages” in Newport, Rhode Island; and palatial homes like Biltmore House in Asheville, North Carolina and Berkshire Cottages in Lenox and Stockbridge, Massachusetts.
+The family’s early success story began with the shipping and railroad empires of Commodore Cornelius Vanderbilt.
+From there, the family expanded into a series of other businesses, and eventually into philanthropy.
+With their newfound wealth, Cornelius Vanderbilt’s descendants went on to expand their influence beyond Staten Island to build grand mansions on Fifth Avenue in Manhattan; luxurious “summer cottages” in Newport, Rhode Island; and palatial homes, like Biltmore House in Asheville, North Carolina, and Berkshire Cottages in Lenox and Stockbridge, Massachusetts.
 They were rich after Croesus and before the Rockefellers and Beineckes.

 Biltmore Estate, Asheville, NC

 At one time the Vanderbilts were extraordinarily wealthy.
 The patriarch, Cornelius Vanderbilt, until his death in 1877, was recognized as the richest man in America.
-The Vanderbilts’ family wealth and social prominence lasted until the mid-20th century, when the family’s 10 great Fifth Avenue mansions were torn down, and most of the estates were either sold at auction or turned into museums.
+The Vanderbilts’ family wealth and social prominence lasted until the mid-20th century, when ten (10) of the family’s great Fifth Avenue mansions were torn down, and most of the estates were either sold at auction or turned into museums.

 Vanderbilt and Yale?